johny-c/pylmnn/README.rst

 Installation
 ^^^^^^^^^^^^

-The code was developed in python 3.5 under Ubuntu 16.04.
+The code was developed in python 3.5 under Ubuntu 16.04 and was also tested under Ubuntu 18.04 and python 3.6.
 You can clone the repo with:

 ::